dtaibeau/youtube_proj/README.md

     ```

 3. **Access the app:**
-   Open your web browser and go to `http://localhost:8501`
+   - Open your web browser and go to `http://localhost:8501`

-4. **Using the app:**
+5. **Using the app:**
-   - Input a YouTube URL into the provided field.
+   - Input a YouTube URL into the provided field
-   - Click the "Process Video" button.
+   - Click the "Process Video" button
-   - View the processed and corrected transcript on the app interface.
+   - View HTML of transcript on the app interface

 ## Project Structure